alazraq/Abdou_CS_DS_doc/src/index.rst

 Welcome to Abdou's documentation!

-This documentation contains tutorials, tips and tricks learned by Abdou during his studies in four different institutions - EPFL, Carnegie Mellon University, Ecole Polytechnique and HEC Paris - and working part-time as a software developer and data science intern for more than 2 years for Virtual Traffic Lights LLC.
+This documentation contains tutorials, tips and tricks learned by Abdou during his studies in four different institutions - Ecole Polytechnique, HEC Paris, Carnegie Mellon University and EPFL - as well as during my internship at Microsoft and working part-time as a software developer / data scientist for more than 2 years for Virtual Traffic Lights LLC prior to my internship at Microsoft.

 The goal is to provide a centralized documentation for future reference if faced with similar tasks to accomplish and to share knowledge.

+Please note that this is work in progress as I continue writing articles while learning, but I don't necessarily have time to document everything I learned so I will tend to focus on the subjects that are more relevant to my current work and interests.

 .. toctree::
    :caption: Contents: